Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 >>> point
     Point(x=100, y=200)

-# Which let you use both unpacking and iteration to access
+# Which lets you use both unpacking and iteration to access
 >>> x, y = point
 >>> print(f'({x}, {y})')
     (100, 200)